How to Start an IT Company from Scratch?

 - Automate lead generation on Upwork by hiring a lead generation specialist or sending applications by yourself (on a platform);

-- Create SEO optimized content in order to enter foreign markets, etc.
+- Create SEO optimized content in order to enter foreign markets (read the article about the main stages of website promotion), etc.

 To win, you have to begin.
 I’m not going to mention the garages where Apple and HP have started their journeys, or describe photos of Jeff Bezos’ first office with only a computer, chair, table and “Amazon.com” sprayed with blue paint on the wall.